 - Please be concise.
-If you have multiple questions or a longer message, consider using bullets or numbers to help keep your questions clear and distinct.
+If you have multiple questions or a longer message, consider using bullet points or numbers to help keep your questions clear and distinct.

 Submitting an Email Ticket

-To access our paid plugin support, you’ll need to log into your WPForms account and select the Support tab.
+To access our paid plugin support, log in to your WPForms account and select the Support tab.

 Here you should see a form with the following fields.
-Please note an asterisk (*) will mark a required field.
+Please note, asterisks (*) mark required fields.

 - Name*: This lets us know who we’re talking to.

-- Email*: This is the email we’ll send all replies to.
+- Email*: This is the email address we’ll send all our replies to.

-- What can we help you with today?*: This helps us quickly identify the type of question you are asking.
+- What can we help you with today?*: Your response helps us quickly identify the type of question you’re asking.

 - Your Website*: We can often replicate an issue just by seeing a form embedded on a page.
 Please consider adding a URL for a page with the form being discussed.